filakhtov/gentoo-use-docs/dev-lang/python.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

-### xml
-Enables the `_elementtree`, the `pyexpat` and the dependent Python modules.
-This provides an ability to handle XML files in Python scripts.

-The flag is safe to disable, however there is a fair amount of packages in the Portage tree that depend on it.